Free consultation

 Contact Our Chicago Workers’ Compensation Attorney Today

 If you or somebody you love has sustained a workplace injury and are struggling to recover compensation, you need to turn to an attorney as soon as possible.
 At Taxman, Pollock, Murray & Bekkerman, LLC, our workers’ comp lawyers in Chicago have extensive experience handling complex workers’ compensation claims and third-party personal injury lawsuits.
 We will use our resources to investigate your case, determine liability, and help you recover full compensation for your losses.
-You can reach out to us by clicking here or calling us at (312) 586-1700.
+You can reach out to us by filling out our online form or calling us at (312) 586-1700.

 Our Chicago Office